rubenwardy/minetest_modding_book/_en/basics/lua.md

 Programs are a series of commands that run one after another.
 We call these commands "statements."
-Program flow is how these statements are executed.
-Different types of flow allow you to skip or jump over sets of commands.
+Program flow is how these statements are executed and different types of flow allow you to skip or jump over sets of commands.

 There are three main types of flow:

-* Sequence: Just run one statement after another, no skipping.
+* Sequence: This runs one statement after another, with no skipping.
-* Selection: Skip over sequences depending on conditions.
+* Selection: This skips over sequences depending on conditions.
 * Iteration: Repeating, looping.
-Keep running the same statements until a condition is met.
+This runs the same statements until a condition is met.

 So, what do statements in Lua look like?